Newfoundland and Labrador: Resettlement programs

 From the early 1950s, the provincial government pursued a policy of population transfer by centralizing the rural population.
-A resettlement of the many isolated communities scattered along Newfoundland's coasts was seen as a way to save rural Newfoundland by moving people to what were referred to as "growth centres".
-It was believed this would allow the government to provide more and better public services such as education, health care, roads and electricity.
-The resettlement policy was also expected to create more employment opportunities outside of the fishery, or in spinoff industries, which meant a stronger and more modern fishing industry for those remaining in it.
+A resettlement of the many isolated communities scattered along Newfoundland's coasts was seen as a way to save rural Newfoundland by moving people to what were referred to as "growth centres."
+That was believed to allow the government to provide more and better public services such as education, health care, roads and electricity.
+It was also expected to create more employment opportunities outside of the fishery or in spinoff industries, which meant a stronger and more modern fishing industry for those remaining in it.

-Three attempts of resettlement were initiated by the Government between 1954 and 1975 which resulted in the abandonment of 300 communities and nearly 30,000 people moved.
+Three attempts of resettlement were initiated by the Government between 1954 and 1975, which resulted in the abandonment of 300 communities and nearly 30,000 people moved.
 Denounced as poorly resourced and as a historic injustice, resettlement has been viewed as possibly the most controversial government policy of the post-Confederation Newfoundland and Labrador.

 Many of the remaining small rural outports were hit by the 1992 cod moratorium.
-Loss of an important source of income caused widespread out-migration.
+The loss of an important source of income caused widespread out-migration.
 In the 21st century, the Community Relocation Policy allows for voluntary relocation of isolated settlements.
 Eight communities have moved between 2002 and 2018.
 At the end of 2019, the decommissioning of ferry and hydroelectricity services ended settlement on the Little Bay Islands.